kevinrlu/f1-race-predictor/README.md

 - https://f1-dash.com/dashboard

 ## Notice
-This project is unofficial and are not associated in any way with the Formula 1 companies.
+This project is unofficial and is not associated in any way with the Formula 1 companies.
 F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.